dayofai/dayof/apps/honoken/README.md

 ### Performance Optimization

-#### ETag Strategy
+#### ETag Strategy (write-time)

-This service computes ETags on-demand during pass retrieval.
-The computed ETag, which is a hash of the pass's stable content, is then stored asynchronously back to the database.
-This ensures that subsequent `If-None-Match` requests can be handled efficiently with a `304 Not Modified` response without recomputing the pass, while keeping the critical request path fast.
+ETags are computed and stored on write (when pass metadata or `wallet_pass_content` changes).
+GET paths are read‑only and return stored ETags.
+This ensures consistent conditional responses (`If-None-Match` and `If-Modified-Since`) without recomputation on the hot path.

+Composition (stable, excludes auth token):

+- passTypeIdentifier, serialNumber, ticketStyle, poster
+- updatedAt (rounded to whole seconds)
+- JSONB content from `wallet_pass_content.data`

 #### Asset Caching